Back to homepage

 A "star" symbol indicates the station has been added to your Favorites, and a "square" symbol indicates it has not.

-Action Stage Near Flood Stage
+Action Stage Pin Action Stage Pin (Favorite) Action Stage Near Flood Stage

-No Stages Defined No pre-set stages are in use for the gauge location
+Undefined Stage Pin Undefined Stage Pin (Favorite) No Stages Defined No pre-set stages are in use for the gauge location

-Old Data Instant Observations may not be available, but often you can still generate a hydrograph.
+Old Data Pin Old Data Pin (Favorite) Old Data Instant Observations may not be available, but often you can still generate a hydrograph.
 The data may be old or incomplete.

-Unknown Instant Observations are not available, but often you can still generate a hydrograph.
+Unknown Pin Unknown Pin (Favorite) Unknown Instant Observations are not available, but often you can still generate a hydrograph.
 Gauge may be seasonal.

-You can access the map legend any time by tapping "Legend" in the upper right of the map.
+You can access the map legend any time by tapping "Legend" in the lower right of the map.
 Users who have purchased the Premium upgrade have the ability to filter the map by river stages.

 If you would prefer to not use the map to find stations, you can use the search function.
 Searches are not case sensitive.
 You may search by